Orange-OpenSource/elora/README.md

 ./ns3 build
 ```

 The `elora` module extends the code of the original `lorawan` ns-3 module, thus the two modules are in conflict if they are built together.
-If you also have the original `lorawan` module installed (either in the `contrib` or `src` directory), run `./ns3 clean` and add the  `--enable-modules elora` option to the `./ns3 configure` command above to avoid building both.
+If you also have the original `lorawan` module installed (either in the `contrib` or `src` directory), run `./ns3 clean` and add the  `--enable-modules "elora;tap-bridge;csma"` option to the `./ns3 configure` command above to avoid building both.

 ## Usage examples